-Through the Organization's Innovation fund United Way of Greater New Bedford is seeking projects that experiment, pilot, or test new ideas and approaches that can lead to breakthroughs in the Organization's priorities in Health, Education, Financial Stability, and Basic Needs.
+Through the Innovation fund, the Organization is seeking projects that experiment, pilot, or test new ideas and approaches that can lead to breakthroughs in the Organization's priorities in Health, Education, Financial Stability, and Basic Needs.

-NOTE 10.
+NOTE 9.
 LINE OF CREDIT

-At June 30, 2023, the Organization has a demand line of credit arrangement (the "line") with a bank.
+At June 30, 2024 and 2023, the Organization has a demand line of credit arrangement (the "line") with a bank.
 Borrowings under the line are limited to a maximum of \$200,000.
 Interest with a rate of 5% is payable monthly.
-During 2023, the Organization did not have an outstanding balance on their line of credit, but still has the ability to draw from it if necessary.
+During 2024 and 2023, the Organization did not have an outstanding balance on their line of credit, but still has the ability to draw from it if necessary.

-NOTE 11.
+NOTE 10.
 DEFINED CONTRIBUTION PLAN

-The Organization has a defined contribution plan (the "Plan") which funds individual tax deferred annuity contracts under Section 403 (b) of the IRC for the benefit of eligible employees who have attained one year of service and work at least twenty hours per week.
+The Organization has a defined contribution plan (the "Plan') which funds individual tax deferred annuity contracts under Section 403(b) of the IRC for the benefit of all employees.
 There is a three-year vesting period for these participants.
-Under the provisions of the Plan, the Organization is required to make contributions equal to 2% of each participant's salary.
-Additionally, employees may make voluntary contributions to the plan.
+Under the provisions of the Plan, employees may make voluntary contributions to the plan.
 The Organization matches 100% of the participant's deferral up to 5% of their compensation.
-The Organization's contributions under the plan amounted to \$9,782 for the year ended June 30, 2023.
+The Organization's contributions under the plan amounted to \$20,328 and \$9,782 for the years ended June 30, 2024 and 2023, respectively."

-NOTE 12.
+NOTE 11.
 COMMITMENT AND CONTINGENCIES